jonathananddaryll/artemis-crm/README.md

 - Some game-ification elements to help us stay focused on that hunt!

-Having experience with the MERN stack, we decided this was a better opportunity to use a relational database, and chose instead to use a service by neon.tech that provides a serverless postgreSQL database instead of our usualy MongoDB.
+Having experience with the MERN stack, we decided this was a better opportunity to use a relational database, and chose instead of MongoDB to use a service by neon.tech that provides a serverless postgreSQL database.
 We also chose to use redux toolkit to manage complex state, as well as SASS and css modules.

 In the process, we found a few things out: